zayphresh/Discord_Bot/README.md

-/* a simple discord bot developed using nodejs. a bot with basic commands, there will be more features added in the future the three basic commands are as follows. */
+/* A simple discord bot developed using nodejs. a bot with basic commands, there will be more features added in the future the three basic commands are as follows. */

 // - the ping command sends pong in response.